miramastoras/CDR_detect/README.md

 Description of method:

-- For each read, move in a sliding window of size `w` by 1 bp
+- For each read, move forward in a sliding window of size `w` by 1 bp
 - Calculate methylation frequency in that window
 - If the methylation frequency drops below `x`, record current window start coordinate as start coordinate of a CDR
 - Once the methylation frequency rises above `x`, record current window end coordinate as end coordinate of CDR
 - Return readnames and the coordinates of predicted CDRs inside them.
-Only return CDRs > `n`
+Only return CDRs > `n` (size in bp)